 - Click on, or Tab to the cell beside "Total number of RGI units charged rent (current year)" (Line 11).
-Enter the year-to-date total number of RGI units that you have charge rent in the current year.
-Do not include any vacant units in the total or units/households that have retained their RGI status but are paying market rent. - 2) Press Enter or Tab to move down the column to the cell beside "Actual rent charged on RGI units" (Line 12).
-Enter the total year-to-date amount of RGI revenue charged (not actually collected) on the total units indicated in Line 11.
+Enter the expected total number of RGI units that you will charge rent in the budget year.
+Do not include any vacant units in the total or units/households that have retained their RGI status but are paying market rent. - 2) Press Enter or Tab to move down the column to the cell beside "Total rent charged on RGI units (current year)" (Line 12).
+Enter the expected total amount of RGI revenue that will be charged on the total units indicated in Line 11.
 Do not include any revenue loss due to vacancies or from units/households that have retained their RGI status but are paying market rent.